Bryan112802/GVSU-CIS350-TEAMOVERLOAD/docs/proposal-template.md

 # Anticipated Technologies

-(What technologies are needed to build this project)
+(What technologies are needed to build this project) Github, PC/Laptops, IntelliJ

 # Method/Approach

-(What is your estimated "plan of attack" for developing this project)
+(What is your estimated "plan of attack" for developing this project) Our first step in developing the project is to complete the underlying mechanisms of out tracker.
+Specifically creating a logging system with comparison capabilities.
+These capabilities will likely be the core of the concept as the tracker is centered around being able to add more and more or "overload" your workouts.
+Afterward, we'd likely set up a planning page/template that can be printed and displayed to the users liking.

 # Estimated Timeline